syvita/nothing/faq/faq.md

 **Why was Nothing created?**

-Maybe to show that even fun and joy could be more trustable value comparing to states fiat moneys?!...
+To show that even fun and joy could be more trustable value comparing to states fiat moneys?...
 And because it could be!

 **Why is it called Nothing?**